wicketstuff/core/jdk-1.7-parent/annotationeventdispatcher-parent/README.md

 -------------
 The configuration object for the library, `AnnotationEventDispatcherConfig`, can be accessed via an application's metadata: `Application.get().getMetaData(Initializer.ANNOTATION_EVENT_DISPATCHER_CONFIG_CONTEXT_KEY)`.

-Currently, there are two configuration parameters:
+Currently, there is just one configuration parameter:

-* whether events should be dispatched to components that are not visible; by default, events are *not* dispatched to components that are not visible
 * class filter that events must implement in order to be handled by the annotation dispatcher; by default, there is no filter

+Whether an event is dispatched to a given event handler method is controlled by the Component#canCallListenerInterface(Method) method.
+By default, this method returns false if the component is either disabled or not visible.

 Usage
 -----